 – And man… don’t get me started about talking to girls.
 Here’s where I went full weirdo.

 And what’s more, I was certain that’s just the way I was.

-“Just wait until I can buy the coolest stuff”
+- “Just wait until I find the right guy/girl.”

 Nothing that really mattered had changed.